whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** `done` ***
-  - [] Should take you to the painting page after uploading.
-  - [] Always record a painting by default now?

 *** painting page ***
-  - [] Shorten the corner word on painting pages / remove the timestamp especially if it will be seen in the corner.
+  - [🧡] Shorten the corner word on painting pages / remove the timestamp especially if it will be seen in the corner.
   - [] Painting pages need a left and right screen tap to advance or retreat.
   - [] Also make a mint command in addition to a print command.